equinor/radix-public-site/public-site/README.md

 ### The other way

-You can also run Vuepress locally.
+You can also run docusurus locally.
 All that is needed is NodeJS and NPM.
-In the root folder of the project run `npm i` to fetch dependencies followed by `npm run dev` to start serving the development environment of the Public Site.
+In the root folder of the project run `npm i` to fetch dependencies followed by `npm run start` to start serving the development environment of the Public Site.
+The disadvantage is that you will not catch errors caused by the security headers set by NGINX.

 ## Folder structure